tseyu26/learncppSupplement/README.md

-## learn some blind area from learncpp.com
+## learn some blind areas from learncpp.com